 |

 - preparation for classes and active participation - max.
-3 absences - completion of all quizes in Moodle (the number of points does not matter) - report (30 %, details in Moodle / in class) - written test (70 %)
+3 absences - completion of all quizzes in Moodle (the number of points does not matter) - report on a linguistic topic (30 %, details in Moodle / in class) - written test (70 %)

 |